typedb/typedb/docs/spec.md

   * **runnable** statements will be executed
   * **skipped** statements will not be executed
 * The order of execution is arbitrary except for:
-  1. We execute all runnable `=` assignments first.
-  2. We then execute all runnable `isa` statements.
-  3. Finally, we execute remaining runnable statements.
+  1. We always execute all `let` assignments before the runnable statements that use the assigned variables variables.
+(There is an acyclicity condition that guarantees this is possible).
 * Executions of statements will modify the database state by
   * adding elements
   * refining dependencies